akermu/emacs-libvterm/README.md

 Shell to run in a new vterm.
 It defaults to `$SHELL`.

+## `vterm-environment`

+to add more environment variables there is the custom vterm-environment which has a similar format than the internal emacs variable process-environment.
+You can check the documentation with C-h v process-environment for more details.

 ## `vterm-term-environment-variable`

 Value for the `TERM` environment variable.
 It defaults to `xterm-256color`.
 If